AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 ### 4. Inspected the `DeviceProcessEvents` Table to Verfiy if `MaliciousExecutable.exe` was Run

 Understanding that the threat actor downloaded the malicious executable `MaliciousExecutable.exe`, the next stage in the investigation was to determine if the file was executed.
 Using the endpoint's name and the name of the executable, I filtered the event logs within the `DeviceProcessEvents` table to determine if the the attacker utilized the downloaded file.
-An entry in the `DeviceProcessEvents` table indicated that the attacker did indeed execute the file.
+An entry in the `DeviceProcessEvents` table indicated that the attacker did indeed execute the file at `2025-03-15T15:02:57.0097307Z`.

 **Query used to locate events:**